ridharezzag/portfolio-project/README.md

-# Udacity portfolio project website
+# Udacity portfolio website project

-this project was for udacity Nanodegree, building a responsive portfolio website
+this project was build for udacity Nanodegree, building a responsive portfolio website